 A typical jammer relies on power and spectral occupation to deny the GNSS signals.
 Studies of simple jamming attacks have demonstrated that it is relatively easy, given sufficient broadcast power, to deny the use of GNSS to many receivers in a given geographic area.
 Jamming represents complete disruption of GNSS signals by another radio frequency source, be it the sun, privacy seeking citizens, or belligerent nations.
 Jamming can heave very serious impacts, depending upon the number and type of affected users, duration of the disruption, etc.

 Simple jamming is a very easy attack to launch but is also very easily detected, readily localized, and often relatively easily mitigated.
-GNSS systems providers offer protection against jamming by stronger signals, broadcast on more frequencies, and using more constellations simultaneously.
+GNSS system providers offer protection against jamming by using stronger signals, broadcast on more frequencies, and using more constellations simultaneously.

 Spoofing